Farmington school board struggles with public comment

 By contrast, Farmington City Council and the Farmington Community Library Board of Trustees meet on the Zoom videoconferencing platform and recognize speakers during their meetings.
 Farmington Hills City Council meets via teleconference; speakers may dial in to participate.

-During Tuesday’s meeting, school board president Pam Green and board treasurer Zach Rich took turns reading comments that ranged from support or criticism of individual board members to multiple questions and concerns from parents and teachers over back-to-school plans.
+During Tuesday’s meeting, school board president Pam Green and trustee Zach Rich took turns reading comments that ranged from support or criticism of individual board members to multiple questions and concerns from parents and teachers over back-to-school plans.

 Identifying a student

-Note: Correction: The original version of this post incorrectly identified the trustee who read the redacted letter, and the trustee who holds the position of board treasurer.